waikho/MADS_Capstone/README.md

     ├── sample                  # Sample configuration files or sample scripts for the data pipeline application ├── schema                  # Database Schema Files
-    ├── ML                      # Modules and Notebook Files for Meta-Labeling & the Triple Barrier Method ├── RL                      # Modules and Notebook Files for Reinforcement Learning └── README.md
+    ├── ML                      # Modules and Notebook Files for Meta-Labeling & the Triple Barrier Method ├── RL                      # Modules and Notebook Files for Reinforcement Learning for Pairs Trading └── README.md

 ### Requirements